zapier/django-knowledge/docs/customize.rst

 CSS
 ---

-We purposefully namespace the majority of our css classes with ``dk-`` in order to keep them from conflicting with your existing css.
-There are two included css files:
+We purposefully namespace the majority of our CSS classes with ``dk-`` in order to keep them from conflicting with your existing CSS.
+There are two included CSS files:

 * ``reset.css`` - The majority of the base classes that act on body, typography, etc...
   This is ripped from Blueprint (though Blueprint is not a prerequisite).
 This should